 Yeah, I'm living it now.
-And I'm calling out this strange time for the new tradition it's yielded my family, the new tradition that now restarts every November.
+And I'm calling out this strange time for the new tradition it's yielded my family, the new tradition that now restarts every holiday season.
 (We're on year two here.)

 This new tradition?
 Weeping with balloons.
 To honor loss.

 Before we get deep, heed this disclaimer: I fully believe that no two deaths are alike — death of an aged person cannot be compared with death of a young person (a child losing his/her grandparent is not the same as losing his/her parent or a sibling).
-I am not a licensed anything — not a therapist, counselor, educator (although my sister has a Masters in Early Childhood Education, someone whom I continue to pull wisdom from).
+I am not a licensed anything — not a therapist, counselor, educator (although my sister has a master's degree in early childhood education, and she is someone I continue to pull wisdom from).
 All families, individuals and various ages deal with loss differently — there is no magic method to snap any of us back to living life as we knew it before grief.